akyyev/ZeroBankCucumber/ReadME.md

     mvn test -P Regression
 -P Regression => profile and name of the profile from pom.xml file.

-To run on specific browser it's helpful when you create jobs on jenkins So that you can create jobs for selenium grid (cross-browsing testing) How to do it?
+To run on a specific browser, it's helpful when you create jobs on jenkins So that you can create jobs for selenium grid (cross-browsing testing) How to do it?

     1. Create driver options for remote (local->remote)
     2. Configure jenkins (ec2-A)
     2. Create jobs with mvn command: